 Pros and Cons

 Among the most known benefits of intermittent fasting is its positive result in weight management.
 Rejecting food for a certain fasting period creates a calorie deficit which causes weight loss.
+One best practice for intermittent fasting is the 1500-calorie diet, which is claimed to be effective in losing excessive weight.

 It is also one of the simplest methods to follow, mainly because you have to set a period for eating and fasting instead of counting calories and being mindful of what to eat and avoid.